 Posts per week: 100+

-Group description: minimalism has become really popular and stylish in recent years, and the number of members of this sub proves it.
+Subreddit description: minimalism has become really popular and stylish in recent years, and the number of members of this sub proves it.
 If you’re looking for minimalistic ideas, inspiration, or interesting topics to discuss – you’ve come to the right place.

 Best for: people who live by “less is more” motto and love sharing their thoughts about it.

-Communities for Web Design and UI Design
+Web Design and UI Design

 Posts per week: 130+

-Group description: a great subreddit if you want to grow as a web designer.
+Subreddit description: a great subreddit if you want to grow as a web designer.
 Members often swap resources, share experience, ask and answer dozens of interesting questions.
 Regular weekly discussions include the question of the week on Mondays, knowledge sharing on Wednesdays, and community projects critique on Fridays.

 Best for: everyone who has any relation to a web design industry or only begins the journey into the world of coding language.